aliceric27/ChatGPT-Next-Web/changelog/20250117_205800_model_selector_grouping.md

 # Model Selector Grouping Feature Changelog

 ## Overview
-This update implements a grouped and collapsible model selector feature that organizes AI models by their prefixes (e.g., gpt-, claude-, gemini-) to improve user experience when dealing with long model lists.
+This update implements a grouped and collapsible model selector feature that organizes AI models by their providers (e.g., OpenAI, Anthropic, Google) to improve user experience when dealing with long model lists.

 ## Feature Description
 The Model Selector Grouping feature enables users to:
-- View models organized by prefix groups (GPT Models, Claude Models, Gemini Models, etc.)
+- View models organized by provider groups (OpenAI, Anthropic, Google, etc.)
 - Collapse/expand model groups to reduce visual clutter
 - Maintain the same selection functionality with improved organization
 - See model counts for each group